 - 2048-bit is recommended for RSA certificates.
 Higher values may provide stronger encryption, but dramatically increase the CPU resources required by both Avi Vantage and the client.
 For stronger encryption, use ECC certificates instead.

 - secp256r1 is used for ECC certificates.

-The certificate signing request (CSR) is the first of three steps involved in creating a valid SSL/TLS certificate.
-The request contains the same parameters as a self-signed certificate; however, Avi Vantage does not sign the completed certificate.
+The Certificate Signing Request (CSR) is the first step involved in creating a valid SSL/TLS certificate.
+The request contains the same parameters as a self-signed certificate.
+However, Avi Vantage does not sign the completed certificate.
 Rather, it must be signed by a certificate authority that is trusted by client browsers.

 The configuration options for a certificate signing request are the same as for self-signed certificates.
-See the descriptions above for definition of each field.
+Refer the descriptions above for definition of each field.

-Once completed, forward the completed CSR to any trusted certificate authority (CA), such as Thawte or Verisign.
-Do so by selecting the Certificate Signing Request at the bottom left of the Add Certificate popup.
+Once completed, forward the completed CSR to any trusted Certificate Authority (CA), such as Thawte or Verisign by selecting the Certificate Signing Request at the bottom left of the Add Certificate popup.
 Then either copy-paste it directly to the CA’s website or save it to a file for later use.